Watch Rina Sawayama take on NPR's Tiny Desk Concert

-Rina Sawayama has delivered a performance for NPR’s Tiny Desk today, playing tracks from her acclaimed debut album.
+Rina Sawayama has delivered a performance for NPR’s Tiny Desk today, playing tracks from her acclaimed debut album ‘SAWAYAMA’.

-- READ MORE: Rina Sawayama – ‘SAWAYAMA’ review: deeply personal self-portrait lays waste to genre constraints

 She closed the performance with ‘Chosen Family’, specifically the arrangement she made with Elton John that was released earlier this month.
 John had previously called ‘SAWAYAMA’ his favourite album of 2020.